gitlabhq/gitlabhq/doc/development/ux_guide/components.md

 ![People reference](img/components-referencepeople.png)

->>>
-Open issue: Some commit references use monospace fonts, but others don't.
+> TODO: Open issue: Some commit references use monospace fonts, but others don't.
 Need to standardize this.
->>>